RuyiGai/CS5760-Assignment-2/README.md

 - Tests the model on two sentences.
 - Compares their probabilities and determines which sentence the model prefers.

-The implementation uses Python's Counter to count unigrams and bigrams.
+The implementation uses Python's 'Counter' to count unigrams and bigrams.

 ## Technologies Used